MicrosoftDocs/visualstudio-docs/docs/ide/reference/user-notifications-window.md

 If you click on the **View details** link, the Visual Studio installer opens.
 Close any other instance of the installer before clicking the link.
 To install later, you can choose the **Update on close** link.
 Visual Studio will start the update the next time you close the IDE.

-Dismiss notifications by pressing the X, or click on **Dismiss All** to dismiss all notifications.
+Dismiss notifications by pressing the `X` next to the notification, or click on **Dismiss All** to dismiss all notifications.